arjun-menon/alteza/README.md

     4. The fields from the YAML front matter the fields are injected into the `env`/environment.

-    5. The HTML is injected into a `content` variable in `env`, and this `env` is passed to a **template** specified _in configuration_, for a second round of processing by PyPage.
+    5. The HTML is injected into a `content` variable in `env`, and this `env` is passed to a `layout` **template** specified _in configuration_, for a second round of processing by PyPage.
 (Note: PyPage here is invoked on the template.)

        1. Templates are HTML files processed by PyPage.
-The PyPage-processed Markdown HTML output is passed to the template as the `content` variable.
+The PyPage-processed Markdown HTML output is passed to the template/layout as the `content` variable.
 The template itself is then executed by PyPage.

-       2. The template should use this `content` value via PyPage (with `{{ content }}`) in order to inject the `content` into itself.
+       2. The template/layout should use this `content` value via PyPage (with `{{ content }}`) in order to inject the `content` into itself.

-       3. The template is specified using a `template` or `templateRaw` variable declared in a `__config__.py` file.
+       3. The template is specified using a `layout` or `layoutRaw` variable declared in a `__config__.py` file.
 (More on configuration files in a later point below.)

-       4. A `template` variable's value must be the name of a template.
+       4. A `layout` variable's value must be the name of a template.

-          1. For example, you can write `template: ordinary-page` in the YAML front matter of a Markdown file.
+          1. For example, you can write `layout: ordinary-page` in the YAML front matter of a Markdown file.

-          2. Or, alternatively, you can also write `template = "ordinary_page"` in a `__config__.py` file.
-If a `template` variable is defined like this in a `__config__.py` all adjacent and descendant files will inherit this `template` value.
+          2. Or, alternatively, you can also write `layout = "ordinary_page"` in a `__config__.py` file.
+If a `layout` variable is defined like this in a `__config__.py` all adjacent and descendant files will inherit this `layout` value.

-             1. This can be used as a way of defining a _**default**_ template.
+             1. This can be used as a way of defining a _**default**_ layout/template.

-             2. Of course, the default can be overridden in a Markdown file by specifying a template name in the YAML front matter, or with a new default in a descendant `__config__.py`.
+             2. Of course, the default can be overridden in a Markdown file by specifying a layout name in the YAML front matter, or with a new default in a descendant `__config__.py`.

-          3. Lastly, alternatively, a `templateRaw` can also be defined whose value must be the entire contents of a template PyPage-HTML file.
+          3. Lastly, alternatively, a `layoutRaw` can also be defined whose value must be the entire contents of a template PyPage-HTML file.
 A convenience function `readfile` is provided for this.
-For example, you can write something like `template = readfile('some_template.html')` in a config file.
-A `templateRaw`, if specified, takes precedence over `template`.
-Using this `templateRaw` approach is not recommended.
+For example, you can write something like `layout = readfile('some_layout.html')` in a config file.
+A `layoutRaw`, if specified, takes precedence over `layout`.
+Using this `layoutRaw` approach is not recommended.

-       5. Templates may be overriden in descendant `__config__.py` files.
-Or, may be overridden in the Markdown file _**itself**_ using a PyPage multiline code tag (not an inline code tag).
+       5. Layouts/templates may be overridden in descendant `__config__.py` files.
+Or, may be overridden in the Markdown file _**itself**_ using YAML front matter (by specifying a `layout: ...`), or even in a PyPage multiline code tag (not an inline code tag) inside a PyPage file (with a `layout = ...`).

    6. Markdown files result in **_a directory_** with the base name (_i.e. without the `.md` extension_), with an `index.html` file containing the Markdown's output.